NibbleHalfebyte/livestream_with_jetson/README.md

 You can add a background image in JPEG format.
 It must be named, e. g. .0000.jpg or -000.jpg.
 Use the full path to the directory, when the script asks, don't use '~' as shortcut for your home directory!
 After that you'll be asked about the filename.
 You must use a fprint compatible format.
 If your background image has the name background.0000.jpg e. g., you must write background.%04d.jpg into the script! %04 are the number of digits with zero.
 You have the option to create a folder with a sequence of jpeg images for an background animation.
 The naming convention is like above, e. g. image.0000.jpg, image.0001.jpg, image.0002.jpg, etc.

+Next are picture settings and webcam settings for the image.
+You can adjust brightness, contrast, saturation and hue of the image and some other settings for the webcam.
+My Logitech C270 webcam does change nothing, when I set brightness and other values, but with the newer models it should work.

 If you have an USB3 pocket hard disk or stick you can record your stream.
 Enter the full path to the directory where you want to save your files, if you asked by the shell script.
 The files will be saved with date and time in the name.

 After all you can start your live stream.
 Follow the text.
 When the video pipeline runs onscreen overlays (For fail safe and the sake of speed.) will appear with the picture from the Video for Linux input sources, normally /dev/video0 and /dev/video1.

 I tested successfully live streaming with the HDMI Video Capture USB stick, Macro Silicon 2109 (for example these once), a not very expensive Behringer UCA202 and Logitech C270 usb webcam.

-If you have problems or installed a new version of this script delete in directory ".config/livestream_with_jetson_conf/" the "videoconfig.cfg".
+If you have problems or installed a new version of this script delete in directory .config/livestream_with_jetson_conf/ the videoconfig.cfg.
 Other options are quit the script, unplug and replug your USB to HDMI frame grabber or do a reboot in the worst case.

-You can't change contrast, brightness, saturation and hue of the video in the pipeline, but it's on the todo list.
-To solve this temporary you can use a some kind of consumer av electronics with an video equalizer.

 Have fun!

-Todo list: Color correction